MeyerTalon/README_Generator/Develop/README.md

 ## Tests

-Test our project by going to our website and trying different destinations.
+Test our project by trying out different locations.

 ## License